Is unemployment taxed? Get answers to 3 key unemployment income questions

 By far, one of the most devastating economic impacts of the coronavirus crisis is the staggering number of workers who are claiming unemployment benefits.
 If you’ve never received unemployment income, we understand this new territory maybe stressful as you’re looking for answers.

-Have other tax-related unemployment questions?
-Be sure to visit our Unemployment Resource Center.
+Have other tax-related unemployment questions, visit our Unemployment Resource Center.

 Unemployment income – Tax calculator help